 Celiac disease is a serious autoimmune condition in which a person’s immune system attacks cells of their small intestine when they ingest gluten (

-It is one of the best-researched causes of gluten intolerance and is estimated to affect approximately 1% of the global population (
+It’s one of the most well-researched causes of gluten intolerance and estimated to affect approximately 1% of the global population (

 Medicinal treatments for celiac disease are currently being researched, but the most widely accepted and utilized treatment is a strict gluten-free diet (